 We Dive At Dawn

-British submarine ‘Sea Tiger’ docks after a long voyage and the crew are given a week’s leave.
+British submarine ‘Sea Tiger’ docks after a long voyage and the crew is given a week’s leave.
 Each heads off for his chosen destination.
-However all their arrangements are then cancelled as they are recalled to their sub and instructed to find and destroy a Nazi battleship, the ‘Brandenburg’.
+However, all their arrangements are then canceled as they are recalled to their sub and instructed to find and destroy a Nazi battleship, the ‘Brandenburg’.
 On their way, they pick up three German seamen who tell them where the ship lies in the treacherous Baltic Sea.
 When they eventually find it they fire their torpedoes but must beat a hasty retreat.
 They do not know if they were successful and must return to port quickly to refuel, not knowing if the ‘Brandenburg’ is following them.

 97 minutes | 1943 | B&W | Not Rated | English language | 1.33:1 / 4×3 | Dolby Digital 2.0 | Region 1

 Carol Reed’s lump-in-the-throat, flag-waver still packs a powerful punch and his semi-documentary technique provides a realistic grittiness to the on-screen action.
 A highly talented cast moves this impressive wartime story on, as we observe a motley crew of young recruits, as they learn to become soldiers, through to the end of the film when they must prove themselves against the enemy.
 Film debut of Trevor Howard.
 Originally released in the U.S. in a shortened, more serious version titled “The Immortal Battalion”.